Spontaneous recovery: Reinstatement

-Reinstatement refers to the recovery of conditioned behaviour produced by exposures to the US.
-Reinstatement occurs when re-exposed to the US alone, after having undergone extinction.
+Reinstatement refers to the recovery of conditioned behavior produced by exposures to the US.
+Reinstatement occurs when one is re-exposed to the US alone, after having undergone extinction.
 The effect is due to conditioning of the context, such that when the US is presented after extinction, an individual associates it with the original context.

 Consider an example regarding reinstatement: say you learned an aversion to mangos because you got sick after eating one on a trip.
-Extinction of the aversion would result if you have frequent instances of eating bits of mangos without getting sick on many occasions.
+Extinction of the aversion would result if you frequently ate bits of mangos without getting sick.
 Reinstatement suggests that if you became sick again for some reason, the aversion to mangos would return even if your illness had nothing to do with eating mangos.
 In this example, after extinction, presentation of the US (the experience of being sick) brings about the conditioned behaviour to be aversive to mangos.

+Retrieval cues

+The time at which a cue is presented has an important effect on whether it will be an efficient cue in either attenuating or enhancing recovery.
+If a cue is featured in extinction, it will attenuate spontaneous recovery more so than an equally familiar control cue that was featured in conditioning.
+This is because spontaneous recovery depends on the cue's specific correlation with extinction, and reintroducing a stimulus that is correlated with extinction will reduce spontaneous recovery of the response in future attempts at its retrieval.

+Proposed views on extinction cues suggest that they reduce the degree to which the test condition matches conditioning.
+It is not that the extinction cue necessarily disrupts response performance via inhibition, but rather, the extinction cue functions to retrieve a memory of extinction.
+Such an extinction memory is that in which the CS and US are not related, and as such, spontaneous recovery of the response prior to extinction is attenuated.
+Spontaneous recovery would successfully occur if the subject failed to retrieve an extinction memory upon being presented with the extinction cue; however, it is usually observed that presenting an extinction cue leads to attenuated spontaneous recovery.

+Pathways of recall

+Memories can be very different in nature, and as a result, different memories are stored and subsequently recalled via appropriate neural circuitry in the brain.
+The pathways of recalling a memory will therefore depend on the nature of the remembered stimuli that is being retrieved.
+Memory representation of different types of information can take on various forms.